paola-ap/sql-challenges/8-Week-SQL-Challenge/Case Study #2 - Pizza Runner/README.md

 ### runner_orders

-The `distance`, `duration`, and `cancellation` columns within the `runner_orders` table need to be cleaned.
+The `distance`, `duration`, `pickup_time` and `cancellation` columns within the `runner_orders` table need to be cleaned.
 We observe the following issues:
 1. The `distance` fields display units inconsistently; moreover, among those fields that include units, the format is not standardized.
 For example, '25km' lacks a space between the number and the unit, whereas '23.4 km' includes one.
-2. Within the `duration` column, there is also a discrepancy in unit notation (e.g. '32 minutes, 20  mins, 25mins, 15).
+2. There is also a discrepancy in unit notation (e.g. '32 minutes, 20  mins, 25mins, 15) in the `duration` column.
-3. There is an inconsistent way to mark 'no cancellations' within the `cancellations` column (e.g. 'NaN', 'null'', '', NULL).
+3. There is an inconsistent way to mark 'not applicable' or 'not selected' within various columns (e.g. 'NaN', 'null'', '', `NULL`) as was observed in the `customer_orders` table.
-4. Overall, there isn't a standardized way to signify 'not  applicable' or 'not selected' as we previously saw in the `customer_orders` table.
+4. The `distance`, `pickup_time` and `duration` fields should use float, datetime, and integer datatypes.

 In order to preserve the original table, we will create a new temporary table for the following data manipulation:
-*
+* In the `distance`, `duration`, and `pickup_time`, we will convert
+* Standardize 'no selection' or 'not appliable' inputs by converting both true NULL values and literal 'null' strings to empty strings ('').
+* Remove all units and convert numerical fields to the appropriate data types.

 ```sql